 John Storgårds made his North American debut with the St. Paul Chamber Orchestra during the 2005/06 season.
-Since then, he has appeared with the Boston Symphony at Tanglewood, the Cleveland Orchestra at Blossom, and with the National, Toronto, St. Louis, Detroit, Atlanta, Montreal, Cincinnati, Indianapolis and Houston symphonies.
-During the 15/16 season, he makes his debuts with the New York Philharmonic and the Baltimore and Vancouver symphonies; begins his tenure as the Principal Guest Conductor of the National Arts Centre Orchestra; and returns to the St. Louis, Toronto and Houston symphonies.
+Since then, he has appeared with the New York Philharmonic, the Boston Symphony at Tanglewood, the Cleveland Orchestra at Blossom, and with the Toronto, St. Louis, Detroit, Atlanta, Montreal, Cincinnati, Vancouver, Baltimore and Houston symphonies.
+During the 16/17 season, he returns to the Toronto, St. Louis and Cincinnati symphonies and continues his work with the National Arts Centre Orchestra as their Principal Guest Conductor.

-John Storgårds’ repertoire includes all of the Sibelius, Nielsen, Bruckner, Brahms, Beethoven and Schumann symphonies, and he conducted a historical cycle of all of Mozart’s symphonies with the Lapland Chamber Orchestra.
+John Storgårds’ repertoire includes all of the Sibelius, Nielsen, Bruckner, Brahms, Beethoven and Schumann symphonies and he conducted a historical cycle of all of Mozart’s symphonies with the Lapland Chamber Orchestra.
 He gave the Finnish premieres of Schumann’s early Zwickau symphony as well as the world premieres of Sibelius’ Suite op.
 117 for Violin and Strings and the Late Fragments.
-As a violinist, he perfomed the Finnish premiere of Schumann’s own violin version of the cello concerto and his Violin Sonata No 3.
+As a violinist, he performed the Finnish premiere of Schumann’s own violin version of the cello concerto and his Violin Sonata No 3.
 Mr. Storgårds regularly conducts world premieres of works by contemporary composers such as Kaija Saariaho, Brett Dean, Per Nørgård and Pēteris Vasks, and several of these composers have dedicated their works to him.

-Mr. Storgårds studied violin with Chaim Taub, was concertmaster of the Swedish Radio Symphony Orchestra under Esa-Pekka Salonen and subsequently studied conducting with Jorma Panula and Eri Klas at the famed Sibelius Academy.
+Mr. Storgårds studied violin with Chaim Taub, was concertmaster of the Swedish Radio Symphony Orchestra under Esa-Pekka Salonen, and subsequently studied conducting with Jorma Panula and Eri Klas at the famed Sibelius Academy.
 He received the Finnish State Prize for Music in 2002 and the Pro Finlandia Prize 2012.